 Jaw pain isn’t something you want to ignore.
-While there are a number of at-home treatments you can use to help prevent or alleviate pain in your temporomandibular joints (TMJ), it’s crucial to get to a dentist in Stratford for an evaluation before the pain spreads to other parts of your body.
+While there are a number of at-home treatments you can use to help prevent or alleviate pain in your temporomandibular joints (TMJ), it’s crucial to get to a dentist in Shelton for an evaluation before the pain spreads to other parts of your body.
 TMJ treatment from a dentist will help prevent additional challenges that can result from TMJ disorder like migraines, earaches, and neck and shoulder pain.

 What Is TMJ?

 TMJ, also known as Temporomandibular Joint Syndrome, is tightness and inflammation of the joint that connects the jaw to the skull.
 TMJ symptoms include:

 - Jaw gets “stuck” open or closed